cpatp2040 | undergraduate

-Identify internal and external monitoring devices used for corporate governance.
+- Identify internal and external monitoring devices used for corporate governance.

-Identify reporting requirements for internal control.
+- Identify reporting requirements for internal control.

-Explain the seven phases of systems design and process improvement.
+- Explain the seven phases of systems design and process improvement.

-Calculate gross domestic product (GDP) using the expenditure and income approaches.
+- Calculate gross domestic product (GDP) using the expenditure and income approaches.

-Compare economic theories.
+- Compare economic theories.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.